Fire Control System Replacement in NOC

 Description

-The Department of the Treasury, specifically the Bureau of the Fiscal Service on behalf of the Financial Crimes Enforcement Network (FinCEN), is seeking proposals for the replacement of the Fire Control System at its Network Operations Center (NOC) located in Vienna, Virginia.
-The procurement involves replacing an outdated fire alarm system and upgrading smaller systems to ensure compliance with applicable codes and industry standards, with a focus on system integration and operational safety.
-This opportunity is set aside for small businesses under NAICS code 811310, and the contract will be awarded based on the lowest price technically acceptable quote, with a performance period spanning from April 16, 2025, to April 15, 2029, including options for maintenance in subsequent years.
-Interested vendors must submit their proposals by April 1, 2025, and direct any inquiries to purchasing@fiscal.treasury.gov by March 26, 2025.
+The Department of the Treasury, specifically the Bureau of the Fiscal Service, is seeking proposals for the replacement of the fire control system at the Financial Crimes Enforcement Network (FinCEN) in Vienna, Virginia.
+The project involves upgrading an outdated 20-year-old fire alarm system and integrating smaller systems to ensure compatibility and centralized monitoring, with a focus on compliance with safety regulations and standards.
+This procurement is set aside for small businesses under NAICS code 811310, and the contract will be awarded based on the lowest price technically acceptable quote, with proposals due by April 1, 2025.
+Interested vendors can submit questions to purchasing@fiscal.treasury.gov by March 26, 2025, and are encouraged to review the attached Statement of Work for detailed requirements.

 Files